-That here at IBUSA, we spend an incredible amount of time creating relationships with dozens of different life insurance companies so that we can minimize the amount of times we have to apologize to a client that we just don’t have any options they can qualify for.
+Here at IBUSA, we spend an incredible amount of time creating relationships with dozens of different life insurance companies so that we can minimize the number of times we have to apologize to a client that we don’t have any options they can qualify for.

 This is why…